 (b) the election lapses under section 207,

-for the purposes of the section referred to in subsection (2) the fine is taken to have been imposed on the day specified under section 205(1)(f).
+for the purposes of the Act referred to in subsection (2) the fine is taken to have been imposed on the day specified under section 205(1)(f).

+[Section 208 amended by No. 48 of 2012 s.
+68.]

 209. Nature and terms of undertaking

 (1) An undertaking for the purposes of this Division is a document by which the offender gives undertakings to the Rail Safety Regulator that the offender will —